John Stuart (Edinburgh minister): Life

-He was born in Edinburgh in January 1819 the son of William Stuart an attorney, and his wife, Dorothy Miller.
-He was educated at Edinburgh Academy then studied at Edinburgh University.
+Stuart was born in Edinburgh in January 1819 the son of Dorothy Miller and her husband, William Stuart an attorney.
+He was educated at Edinburgh Academy then studied at the University of Edinburgh.
 In March 1846 he was licensed to preach as a Church of Scotland minister by the Presbytery of Edinburgh.
 He was ordained a few days later at St George's-in-the-Fields Church in Glasgow.
 Here he lived at lodgings at 180 Springhill Place.

 In November 1848 he translated to Newton-on-Ayr Parish Church but stayed less than a year, moving to Moffat in October 1849.
 He moved to East Parish in Stirling in 1853 before taking charge of St Andrews Church in central Edinburgh in May 1857 in place of Rev Thomas Clark.

-In 1860 he was living at 13 Forth Street in the eastern New Town.
+In 1860, he was living at 13 Forth Street in the eastern New Town.

-In 1862 he replaced the late Rev Norman MacLeod as Chaplain in Ordinary in Scotland to Queen Victoria.
+In 1862, Stuart he replaced the late Rev Norman MacLeod as Chaplain in Ordinary in Scotland to Queen Victoria.

 He lived his final years at 7 Northumberland Street in the Second New Town.

-He died on 22 August 1888.
-His position at St Andrews Church was filled by Rev Arthur Gordon.
+John Stuart died on 22 August 1888.
+His position at St Andrew's Church was filled by Rev Arthur Gordon.